BrianSlick/Book-UITableViewGuide/06.UITableViewCell/UITableViewCell.md

 Again we have two pieces of information, and again the primary text is on the left with the secondary on the right.
 There are differences in colors, alignment, and sizes.
 The text on the left is aligned to the right; the text on the right is aligned to the left.
 Blue text on the left, each font is slightly smaller than the Default text.

 I cannot find an active example in Apple's apps of this style.
 I believe it died in iOS 7.
 It was previously used primarily in the Contacts app, and you'll see it if you Google for older images of that app.
-Here, the text on the left is supposed to be more important, so it has a stronger font.
+Here, the text on the right is supposed to be more important, so it has a stronger font.
 In Contacts for example, the blue text might be "Home" and the black text "888-555-1212".
 So at a quick glance, you can quickly identify the number, and then if you need more specifics you can look to the left.
 If you can imagine this data as being in 2 columns on a spreadsheet, the border between columns would be right between the blue and black text.
 I personally feel that the left column became far too wide in iOS 7; it was not so dramatic before.

 Fourth row, **UITableViewCellStyleSubtitle** style